ading2210/poe-api/README.md

  - `bot_id` - The `botId` of the bot to edit.
  - `handle` - The handle of the bot to edit.
  - `prompt` - The prompt for the new bot.
  - `base_model = "chinchilla"` - The new model that the bot uses.
-This can be any of the preset models, including ones that are limited on free accounts.
+This must be either `"chinchilla"` (ChatGPT)  or `"a2"` (Claude).
+Previously, it was possible to set this to `"beaver"` (GPT-4), which would bypass the free account restrictions, but this is now patched.
  - `description = ""` - The new description for the bot.
  - `intro_message = ""` - The new intro message for the bot.
 If this is an empty string then the bot will not have an intro message.
  - `prompt_public = True` - Whether or not the prompt should be publicly visible.